Even while you're young and healthy, health cover is still a really important thing to consider. We

 why, so you can make up your own mind about whether it's right for your needs.

-1. Medicare is great but private health insurance has its advantages
+1. Private health insurance has its advantages

 The real benefit of hospital insurance is you can go to a private hospital and choose your time of

 treatment (instead of going on a public hospital waiting list and potentially waiting months or

 for surgery—which is no fun if you’re injured or sick).

 Hospital insurance also lets you choose your own doctor and gain access to a private room (if it’s covered

 Then there’s extras insurance.
 It helps cover the cost of health services outside of the